trichter/qopen_finland/README.md

 ### Preparation for running codes

 1. Download or clone this repository.
-2. Install the the relevant python packages: `qopen>=4.4 obspy>=1.4.0 obspycsv>=0.6.1 cartopy shapely pyproj`.
-The minimum version also specifies the versions I used.
+2. Install the the relevant python packages: `qopen>=4.4 obspy>=1.4.0 obspycsv>=1.0.0 cartopy shapely pyproj`.
+The minimum version also specifies the versions I used. obspycsv is not needed for ObsPy>=1.5.
    The following is working for me when using conda
    ```
    conda --add channels conda-forge